euphorie/osha.oiradoc/docs/manuals/editor2.rst

 this structure.
 You can also copy and move modules, both within the OiRA tool and to other OiRA tools under your management (visible on the overview on the left).

-Click on the item which you'd like to copy or move, and open the menu *Actions* (top right, next to *Edit*).
-Choose the desired option, go to the area where you want to move it (click in the desired OiRA tool and folder) and choose *Paste* from the *Actions* menu.
+Click on the item which you would like to copy or move, and open the menu *Actions* (top right, next to *Edit*).
+Choose the desired option (Copy or, go to the area where you want to move it (click in the desired OiRA tool and folder) and choose *Paste* from the *Actions* menu.